viklund/courses/rnaseq/labs/isoform-lab.md

     module load cufflinks/2.2.1
 	cuffmerge  assembly_GTF_list.txt

-where ``assembly_GTF_list.txt`` is a rext file with a list (one per line) of GTF files that you’d like to merge together into a single GTF file.
+where ``assembly_GTF_list.txt`` is a text file with a list (one per line) of GTF files that you’d like to merge together into a single GTF file.